Daily Current Affairs Quiz

 India operational tank fleet consists of approximately 5,000 vehicles: T-90S Bhishma (~2,078 in service), T-72 Ajeya (~1,900), and Arjun Mk1A (124 delivered, 118 more on order from HVF Avadi, Chennai).
 India is the world fourth-largest tank operator.

-🎯 Concept Kit
+🎯 Concept Kit — tap to expand

-Exam tip: UPSC may test India combined-arms reforms alongside Integrated Battle Groups (IBGs), Theatre Commands (CDS-led reform), and the Shekatkar Committee recommendations.
-GS3 (Security) frequently features defence modernization questions — know specific procurement numbers and indigenous content percentages.
+| 📌 Exam Tip | UPSC may test India combined-arms reforms alongside Integrated Battle Groups (IBGs), Theatre Commands (CDS-led reform), and the Shekatkar Committee recommendations.
+GS3 (Security) frequently features defence modernization questions — know specific procurement numbers and indigenous content percentages. |

 Question 17 of 30